theit8514/Stationeers-InventoryTweaks/README.md

 This mod creates a configuration file which can enable certain options.
 The configuration file is \Stationeers\BepInEx\config\InventoryTweaks.cfg and will be created on first load of the mod.

-* EnableRewriteOpenSlots (default: true): This will enable or disable the Rewrite Open Slots feature.
+* EnableRewriteOpenSlots (default: false): This will enable or disable the Rewrite Open Slots feature.
   If enabled, it will rewrite your save data for Open Slots so that tablets, tools, etc will remain open when loading your save.

   This option rewrites the StringHash (an integer value) with the ReferenceId (a long value) of the slot that is open.